Best free software for students 2023

 If you have an Android phone you might have already come across Polaris Office as an app before, but it's also available on iOS and as a full web app.

-As you'd expect, it's compatible with all Microsoft Office file formats, and you can also sync it up to Google Drive, OneDrive or Dropbox for handy on-the-go storage.
+As you'd expect, it's compatible with all Microsoft Office file formats.
+But, you can also sync it up to Google Drive, OneDrive or Dropbox for handy on-the-go storage.

 The three main Polaris programs are Word, Sheet and Slide (no prizes for guessing what they all do).